smilevo/smilevo.github.io/content/authors/aymen-masmoudi/_index.md

 # List each interest with a dash
 interests:
-- Interest 1
+- software engineering
-- Interest 2
+- web design

 education:
   courses: